International Business Degree: Who is it Good For?

 But you don’t always have to opt for a minor that has something to do with your international business major — you can pick one that has nothing to do with it but has everything to do with something you are passionate about!

-According to recent data, around 11.5 million people are employed in the international business sector.
+Around 11.5 million people are employed in the international business sector.

 Because a bachelor’s program in international business will equip you with an in-depth understanding of global issues, it will gear you up for a wide variety of career opportunities.